 - (a) A Covered Employer shall provide an Employee notice of any change to the Employee's posted or transmitted Work Schedule.
 The Covered Employer shall provide such notice by in-person conversation, telephone call, email, text message, or other electronic communication.
-This notice requirement shall not apply to any schedule changes the Employee initiates, such as Employeerequested sick leave, time off, shift trades, or additional shifts. - (b) Subject to the exceptions in subsection (d) of this Section, an Employee has the right to decline any modification of a previously scheduled Shift for which the Covered Employer adds or subtracts hours, moves to another date or time, or cancels, or any previously unscheduled Shift that the Covered Employer requires the Employee to work, and for which the Employee has been provided advance notice of less than seven days but 24 hours or more. - (c) Subject to the exceptions in subsection (d) of this Section, a Covered Employer shall provide an Employee with one hour of Predictability Pay per Shift for each previously scheduled Shift that the Covered Employer adds or subtracts hours, moves to another date or time, or cancels, or each previously unscheduled Shift that the Covered Employer adds to the Employee's schedule, and for which the Employee has been provided advance notice of less than 24 hours.
-The compensation required by this subsection shall be in addition to the Employee's regular pay for working that Shift. - (d) Exceptions.
-The requirements of this Section shall not apply under any of the following circumstances:
+This notice requirement shall not apply to any schedule changes the Employee initiates, such as Employeerequested sick leave, time off, shift trades, or additional shifts. - (b) Subject to the exceptions in subsection (d) of this Section, an Employee has the right to decline any modification of a previously scheduled Shift for which the Covered Employer adds or subtracts hours, moves to another date or time, or cancels, or any previously unscheduled hours Shift that the Covered Employer adds to the Employer's schedule requires the Employee to work, and for which the Employee has been provided advance notice of less than seven-14 days but 24 hours or more. - (c) Subject to the exceptions in subsection (d) of this Section, a Covered Employer shall provide an Employee with one hour of Predictability Paythe following compensation per Shift for each previously scheduled Shift that the Covered Employer adds or subtracts hours, moves to another date or time, or cancels, or each previously unscheduled Shift that the Covered Employer adds to the Employee's schedule: (1) With less than 14 days' notice, but 24 hours or more notice to the Employee: one hour of Predictability Pay; (2), and for which the